 The company measures the loss allowance for trade receivables by applying the simplified approach which is prescribed by IFRS 9.
 In accordance with this approach, the loss allowance on trade receivables is determined as the lifetime expected credit losses on trade receivables.
 These lifetime expected credit losses are estimated using a provision matrix, which is presented below.
 The provision matrix has been developed by making use of past default experience of debtors but also incorporates forward looking information and general economic conditions of the industry as at the reporting date.

 There has been no change in the estimation techniques or significant assumptions made during the current reporting period.
-The possible effects of COVID-19 disclosed under subsequent events were considered.
 There is no significant change in the assessment of credit risk.